apondlife/discone/notes/wip.md

 > extending characterinputsource by making the frame type a generic
 > input frame has default values, is that bad?
 > LoadSystem in character Checkpoint.
 BURN THE CHECKPOINT!!!!
 > do we have 2 different inputs for crouch and save?

+> flower grab makes less sense with sniffing now (a flower can have multiple owners)